How to Run a Snapshot-Based Airdrop on Solana

 Common mistakes

 - No plan for unclaimed amounts.
-Hold the failures aside; after a claim window closes, pull tokens back to treasury or retire them with the Solana token burn tool.
+Hold the failures aside.
+After a claim window closes, pull tokens back to treasury or retire them with the Solana token burn tool.

 For more launch and token mechanics writeups, the Solana guides category covers adjacent topics, and the Solana tagged posts page collects related deep-dives.